recaptime-dev/squad-wiki/content/index.md

 # Welcome to Recap Time Squad Wiki!

-!!! warning "Migration in progress"
+!!! warning "Wiki content is evolving and some may be missing"
-    The old Miraheze wiki will be in process of archival and decommisioning until further notice.
+    We're working on it behind the scenes right now.

 The official wiki for everything about the brand, its members and the projects we do.
 Maintained as part of [the Community Lores project][project-meta], the documentation and wiki department of [Recap Time Squad][org].

-[project-meta]: ./projects/lorebooks.wiki.md
+[project-meta]: ./projects/lorebooks-wiki.md
 [org]: ./organization/index.md

 ## News